rdelhommer/togo-containers/README.md

 # express-react-ts-starter
-Starter TypeScript project with Express backend and React frontend
+Skeleton TypeScript project with Express backend and React frontend